dv367/dv367/about.md

 <img src="{{ site.url }}/assets/images/me.png" alt="alternatetext"  align="right" style="width:22%;height:22%;">
 <p align="justify">
   <br>
-  I am an incoming graduate student at <a href="https://www.utias.utoronto.ca/">UTIAS</a> Fall 2021.
+  I am a graduate student at <a href="https://www.utias.utoronto.ca/">UTIAS</a>.
 I completed my Bachelors in ECE at Sardar Vallabhbhai National Institute of Technology.
 Currently, I work as an undergraduate researcher under <a href="https://scholar.google.co.in/citations?user=0zgDoIEAAAAJ&hl=en">Prof. Arun Kumar Singh</a>, <a href="https://sisu.ut.ee/collabrobotics/home-0">IMS Robotics</a>, University of Tartu.
 In the past, I've worked under <a href="https://faculty.iiit.ac.in/~mkrishna/">Prof. K Madhava Krishna</a>, <a href="https://robotics.iiit.ac.in/">Robotics Research Center</a>, IIIT Hyderabad.
 In my sophomore and junior year, I was an active member of my institute's technical club <a href="https://drishti-svnit.github.io/drishti/">Drishti</a>, participating in Asia-Pacific Robot Contest. <br>
 <br>
 My research interests is in motion planning and control for UAVs, UGVs.<br>
 <br>